Providing Quality Soccer to the Youth of the Hudson Valley Since 1972

 In 2010, we proudly implemented the AYSO Very Important Players (VIP) Program here in Saugerties, which provides a quality soccer experience for children whose physical or mental disabilities make it difficult to successfully participate on mainstream teams.
 We recognize that all children need to feel a sense of belonging and acceptance.
 The VIP Program offers that acceptance and carries our philosophy of "Everyone Plays" to new heights - giving everyone a chance to play.
 VIP helps more than just the players.
 "Buddies" (able-bodied helpers) and other volunteers increase their appreciation and understanding of individuals with special needs.
 They find their lives greatly enriched by their involvement with their new VIP friends.
 For parents thinking they would never see their children playing a sport or making new friends, VIP gives them joy and hope.
 They are able to relax and enjoy watching their children having fun like other kids, perhaps for the first time.
 E-mail

 Follow the prompts to create an account.
 Once you login, select the the option on the left hand side of the page that reads "Application for a new player".
 Follow the prompts to fill in the required information and complete the application.
-Once this is completed, attend one of our in-person registration events to pay the fee and complete the registration process.
+Once this is completed, attend one of our in-person registration events to pay the fee or pay online to complete the registration process.

 Children must be 4 years old by July 31st to play in the Fall season and must be 4 years old by April 1st to play in the Spring Season.